This is a favourite, super-easy recipe. It comes from ‘Hedgerow Medicine‘ by friends Julie and Matthew Bruton-Seal.

 You can easily find loads of recipes for rose hip syrup…but if you want to preserve their goodness without using sugar this is the recipe for you.

 It’s great to have on hand through the winter for colds and sore throats.
-It also looks beautiful and makes a lovely gift.
+It’s also delicious in salad dressings.
+And being so beautiful, it makes a lovely gift.

 Foraging rose hips: you want to pick ones which are bright red (ie ripe), but get them before the frosts turn them too mushy.
-Remember to only take a few from each bush… leave the rest for other creatures.
+Remember to only take a few from each bush… leave the rest for other creatures; there are many who rely on them as a food source.

 Wild dog-rose (Rosa canina) is the one that I use for this recipe.
 It has the best flavour and is easily foraged from hedgerows.
 It’s the one in the photos here.